Ottoman Sites in Rhodes

-In 1522 the Ottoman Turks conquered the city after a second long siege.
+In 1522 the Ottoman Turks conquered the town after a second-long siege.
 New buildings were constructed: mosques, public baths and mansions for the new patrons.
-After the establishment of their sovereignty on the island, the Ottoman Turks converted most of the churches into mosques and transformed the major houses into private mansions or public buildings.
+After the establishment of their sovereignty on the island, the Ottoman Turks converted most of the churches into mosques and transformed the most important houses into private mansions or public buildings.

 The 200-year period of the Knights, is reflected in the building facades with sculptured decorations, the arched gates and hewn stone walls.
 The Turks enriched these elements with architectural contributions of their own, such as wooden balconies and communal fountains and baths which they adapted to the local climate and culture.
 There is currently an effort to preserve the remaining Turkish homes.
 What remains of the Turkish influence on Rhodes can be seen in the mixture of oriental and western architecture in Rhodes Town, reflecting the multifaceted history of the Island.